 - 1 1/2 lbs tomatillos, papery husks removed, rinsed

-- 4 serrano chile peppers, top cut off to expose interior and to remove stems
+- 2 serrano chile peppers, top cut off to expose interior and to remove stems

-- 3 cloves garlic
+- 2 cloves garlic

-- 1 cup white or yellow onion, chopped
+- 1/2 cup chopped white or yellow onion

-- 1 bunch cilantro, rinsed and chopped, stems included
+- 1/2 cup chopped cilantro, stems included

 - 12 corn tortillas (use sturdy yellow corn tortillas)

-- 3 Tbsp sour cream
+- 1/4 cup sour cream

 - 1/2 cup crumbled Mexican Cotija or Queso Fresco cheese

 5 Soften the tortillas: Heat a tablespoon of oil in a frying pan on medium high heat.
 Add a tortilla to the pan and let it sizzle for 10 seconds or so.
 Use a metal spatula to flip it to the other side.
 Let it sizzle for a few seconds.
 Place another tortilla on top of this one (to soak up the excess oil) and flip again.